 ""What, what, what’s this?’
 Dallas said, to no one in particular.
 Steve and I remained silent.
 Suddenly, it hit him.

 "‘There’s f***ng cookies in my bed, he yelled.
 ‘Someone put f***ing cookies in my bed.’

 "Silence.
 Dallas was now screaming at the top of his lungs.
 ‘I want to know who put f***ing cookies in my bed, right now!’

 "I soon gave myself away.
 I was laughing so hard under my covers that I couldn’t help myself.
 By holding in this laugh, my stomach was rising up and down rapidly, and Dallas detected the quick in-and-out breathing from my nostrils.

 "‘You,’ he yelled and jumped from his bed, turning on the light and throwing back the covers to reveal a plethora of crumbs, chunks, and chips that a helpful fan had hoped would be eaten by three of her favorite sports-entertainers.

-“Instead, in an ironic twist, her baking bid had backfired!
+"Instead, in an ironic twist, her baking bid had backfired!
 Instead of being eaten, these innocent cookies had eaten up the livid Page, who was now hell-bent on vengeance.
-Dallas lunged for me and threw back my sheets-unlike the naked Page; I was attired in Fruit of the Looms.
+Dallas lunged for me and threw back my sheets-unlike the stripped Page; I was attired in Fruit of the Looms.
 He then gathered as many of the broken pieces as he could carry and threw them on top of me.